Non-Bayesian Parametric Missing-Mass Estimation: Introduction

 \subsection{Related works}

-The Good-Turing probability estimator \cite{Good_1953}, which was invented to decipher the Enigma code during World War II, its extensions by smoothing techniques \cite{Nadas_1985,gale1995good}, and the Laplace estimator \cite{laplace2012pierre,Braess_Sauer,Krichevsky_Trofimov}, have been shown to be useful for the estimation of the probability of unseen elements \cite{Orlitsky427,Gale_Church_1994}, and have been implemented in many practical applications.
-On the theoretical side, theoretical interpretations of the Good-Turing estimator have been proposed \cite{NIPS2015_5762}, and its performance in terms of attenuation has been established in \cite{Orlitsky427}.
-For example, using a uniform prior, Good gave a derivation of the Good-Turing estimator from a Bayesian point of view \cite{Good_1953}.
-Some works discussed the properties of the Good-Turing estimator, including its bias \cite{Good_1953,Juang_Lo_1994}, confidence intervals and convergence rate \cite{mcallester2000convergence}, and (un)consistency \cite{Wagner_Kulkarni2011}, as well as lower and upper bounds on the expected missing mass \cite{BEREND20121102}, and concentration inequalities for the missing mass \cite{berend2013concentration}.
-The performance of the Good-Turing estimator is analyzed using the theory of large deviations in \cite{Budianu_Tong_2004}.
-The sequence attenuation of the estimator was proposed as a performance measure in \cite{Orlitsky427}.
-Upper bounds on the MSE of missing-mass estimation problems have been proposed in \cite{YATRACOS1995321}.
+Various estimators of the missing mass have been suggested in the literature.
+A fundamental example is the Good-Turing probability estimator \cite{Good_1953}, which was invented to decipher the Enigma code during World War II.
+The Good-Turing estimator, its extensions by smoothing techniques \cite{Nadas_1985,gale1995good}, and the Laplace estimator \cite{laplace2012pierre,Braess_Sauer,Krichevsky_Trofimov}, have been shown to be useful for the estimation of the probability of unseen elements \cite{Orlitsky427,Gale_Church_1994}, and have been implemented in many practical applications.
+More recently, the profile maximum likelihood (PML) approach has been suggested and analyzed \cite{acharya2017unified,orlitsky2004modeling,hao2019broad} as an alternative to the CML estimator.
+The PML estimator is near-optimal in the MSE sense for a uniform distribution and was shown to have impressive statistical properties.

-However, there is no comprehensive non-Bayesian estimation theory for estimating the missing mass.
-This theory is crucial for the system design, error analysis, and quality assessments of existing estimation methods and for the development of new non-Bayesian estimators.
-In particular, the CCRB \cite{Hero_constraint,Stoica_Ng_1998,Nitzan_Routtenberg_Tabrikian2019,Nitzan_Routtenberg_Tabrikian_letter}, which is associated with the CML estimator, is unsuited as a bound on the performance of Good-Turing estimators outside the asymptotic region, while it provides a lower bound on the MSE of any $\chi$-unbiased estimator \cite{Nitzan_Routtenberg_Tabrikian2019,Nitzan_Routtenberg_Tabrikian_letter,sparse_con}.
-Our recent works on non-Bayesian estimation after selection \cite{Routtenberg_Tong_est_after_sel,harel2019low,Meir_Routtenberg_journal} suggest that conditional schemes, in which the performance criterion depends on the observed data, require different CRB-type bounds.
+On the theoretical side, various works analyzed the properties of specific estimators.
+For example, some interpretations of the Good-Turing estimator and its performance in terms of attenuation have been established in \cite{Orlitsky427,NIPS2015_5762}.
+A derivation of the Good-Turing estimator from a Bayesian point of view with a uniform prior was suggested in \cite{Good_1953}.
+Works related to the Good-Turing estimator include analysis of its bias \cite{Good_1953,Juang_Lo_1994}, confidence intervals and convergence rate \cite{mcallester2000convergence}, and (un)consistency \cite{Wagner_Kulkarni2011}.
+The performance of the Good-Turing estimator was analyzed using the theory of large deviations in \cite{Budianu_Tong_2004} and the pmf of its worst-case MSE was discussed in \cite{Acharya_2018}.